Frequently Asked Questions by Educators

 Providing an accommodation for a student should not affect the grading process.
 The accommodation might involve altering the form of evaluation; for example, you might give an exam verbally instead of on paper, or you might change the format from multiple choice to essay.
 The accommodations will be stated on the student’s accommodation letter.
 Otherwise, students are required to meet all academic standards regardless of a disability.

-Students’ rights to privacy and confidentiality regarding information about their disability is protected under the ADA and Section 504 of the Rehabilitation Act.
+Students’ rights to privacy and confidentiality regarding information about their disability is protected under the ADAAA and Section 504 of the Rehabilitation Act.
 The very fact that a student has a disability is confidential information and therefore can only be shared if the student gives written permission (in the form of a signed release of information).
 You can consult with the student’s disability specialist as needed.

 Provide a comprehensive list of available resources such as The Counseling Center, Tutorial Services, the Office of Accessibility, and Student Health Services.
 Also, include a statement on your syllabus about the Office of Accessibility and review with the whole class.
+We recommend that you use the following syllabus statement:

 Accommodations based on a disability are intended to remove barriers to learning and demonstration of knowledge between students with disabilities and students without diagnosed disabilities.
 If a faculty member believes a specific accommodation will fundamentally alter the essential components of the course, the faculty member should contact the Office of Accessibility to discuss the specific nature of the accommodation's impact on the course.